-The subject's public key is transferred from the card Manufacturer after the key pair generation on the QSCD to the RA by means of encrypted message over an secured connection.
+The subject's public key is transferred from the card manufacturer after the key pair generation on the QSCD to the RA by means of encrypted message over a secured connection.
 The RA incorporates the public key in a request and sends it to the CA over a private secure link.

-The same method is used to deliver the certificate back to the card manufacturer.
+The same method is used to deliver the certificate back to the Card Manufacturer.